Cormac J. Carney

-Cormac Joseph Carney (born May 6, 1959) is a United States district judge of the United States District Court for the Central District of California.
+Cormac Joseph Carney (born May 6, 1959) is an inactive senior United States district judge of the United States District Court for the Central District of California.

 Early life and education

 Carney was born in Detroit, Michigan to Irish immigrant parents, both of whom were medical doctors.
 His father was a County Mayo Gaelic football player, Pádraig Carney.
 The elder Carney immigrated to the United States to further his medical career.
 Cormac was raised in Long Beach, California, where he attended St. Anthony High School.
 Carney received a Bachelor of Arts degree from the University of California, Los Angeles (UCLA) in 1983 and a Juris Doctor from Harvard Law School in 1987.
 He attended the U.S. Air Force Academy for one year before transferring to UCLA.

 Football career

 Carney was a wide receiver on the UCLA Bruins football team.
 He was named to the GTE/CoSIDA Academic All-America football team, and inducted into the CoSIDA Academic All-America Hall of Fame in 2005.
 He was also named to the 1981 and 1982 All-Pacific-10 Conference football teams.

 A highlight of his college football career was UCLA's victory over Michigan in the 1983 Rose Bowl.

 He played for the USFL team Memphis Showboats in the 1984 season.
 Carney made 37 receptions for 701 yards and 2 touchdowns.